 F) Targeted therapy: It aims to target only cancer cells.
-The Her-2-neu oncoprotein is overexpressed on cancer cells in breast cancer.
-Drugs are currently utilized to target these receptors and prevent cell multiplication.
+The Her-2-neu oncoprotein is over-expressed on cancer cells in breast cancer.
+Drugs are currently utilised to target these receptors and prevent cell multiplication.

 G) Hormonal therapy: Hormonal therapy is advised for patients whose tumours express oestrogen and progesterone receptors.
 This therapy is available as a pill that should be taken once a day.